Stian-Isene/husky_gps_navigation/README.md

 # husky_gps_navigation
-This is a collection of several directories dedicated to navigating a ClearPath Husky.
+This is a collection of several directories dedicated to navigating a Clearpath Husky.

 ## my_husky_messages:
 A collection of ROS service messages and action messages used in the my_husky_package project.